junwenxiong/diff_sal/README.md

 # 🚅 How To Train

-🎉 To make our method reproducibl, we have released all of our training code.
+🎉 To make our method reproducible, we have released all of our training code.
 Four 4090 GPUs are enough :)

 ## Data Structure